 Prior to passage of the Affordable Care Act (ACA), the number one issue small businesses around Maryland asked me about was the rising cost of health care.
 Through the small business exchanges, many small businesses who previously could not afford health coverage for their employees have found affordable benefits.
-I will take all steps possible to stop and slow the reckless attempts to repeal the ACA without a replacement that would cost our small business owners and their employees.
+I remain committed to preventing the reckless attempts to repeal the ACA without a replacement, which would cost our small business owners and their employees.
 Enacting legislation which is based on the opinions and concerns of small businesses and entrepreneurs in Maryland and around the country is among my highest priorities in the United States Senate.